 • Possibility for permanent residency and Portuguese citizenship after five years

-As mentioned, to secure citizenship, you must fulfill all the requirements under Portuguese nationality law, including having a clear criminal record and passing a basic Portuguese language test.
-You will also need to hold your investment for five years and stay for a minimum period in the country.
+You will also need to hold your investment for five years and stay in the country for a minimum period.
 The requirement is to spend a minimum period of seven days in Portugal in the first year, then a subsequent 14 days in the following two-year periods.

-The Cultural Golden Visa Application Timeline
+The Cultural Golden Visa Application Process

 1. An eligible entity and investor are interested in a project that has a solid maintenance capacity for a five-year period.